-We previously monitored hundreds of poll sites in the 2010 and 2012 elections in Alameda, Sacramento, San Francisco, San Mateo, and Santa Clara Counties.
+We previously monitored hundreds of poll sites in the 2010 and 2012 elections in Bay Area counties and Sacramento County.
 Our 2012 findings were released in the Section 203 Voices of Democracy 2012 report produced by the Asian Americans Advancing Justice affiliation.

 Every ten years, political boundaries are redrawn to adjust for population changes.
 Districts must be redrawn so that each elected official is representing approximately the same number of people.
 It is a complex process and many Californians do not or are unable to provide input on how the boundaries should be drawn.

-Redistricting is especially important for communities of color, because redistricting has often been used to keep them from power (sometimes known as gerrymandering).
-How and where districts are drawn will often determine if a community can elect representatives of choice to sit on local school boards, city councils, state legislatures, and Congress.
+Redistricting is especially important for communities of color, because redistricting has historically been used to keep them from power (often known as racial gerrymandering).
+How and where districts are drawn will often determine if a community can elect representatives of their choice to sit on local school boards and city councils and in state legislatures and Congress.
 Whether a community is kept whole or split apart by district lines will also determine whether elected officials respond to that community’s needs.

 Satorre v.
 San Mateo

-The lawsuit successfully brought a CVRA claim against the County, replacing the at-large election system with a by-district election system that created increase access to power for communities of color and included a majority-minority Asian American district.
+The lawsuit successfully brought a CVRA claim against the County, replacing the at-large election system with a by-district election system that increased access to power for communities of color and included a majority-minority Asian American district.